-Our basement renovation is moving right along and I’m feeling a bit of pressure to make some of the decorating decisions, including paint colors.
-Up until this point, I’ve had a general idea of how I want the final area to feel, but I’ve been slow at nailing down specific choices.
+Our basement renovation is moving right along and I’m feeling a bit of pressure to make some of the decorating decisions, including paint colours.
+Up until this point, I’ve had a general idea of how I want the final area to look and feel, but I’ve been slow at nailing down specific choices.
 Today, the trim work is being finished and the next step will be painting.
-You can check out Our Basement Renovation if you’ve missed any of the progress to this point.
+Time to make my final paint colour selections!

-Normally, I go to my Benjamin Moore deck for colors, but I decided to give Sarah Richardson’s Para Collection a try for something different.
-I like how the large paint swatches make it easy to compare colors and really get a sense of how they will look on the walls.
+Normally, I go to my Benjamin Moore deck for colours, but I decided to give Sarah Richardson’s Collection from Para Paints a try for a bit of a change.
+I like how the large paint swatches are making it so much easier to compare colours.
+I can truly get a sense of how the actual colour will look and feel on the walls.

-For the main walls, I was looking for a neutral color with a grey undertone.
-Cashmere (SR-13) seemed to be the color that read a bit grey, but maintained a bit of warmth.
+For the main walls, I was looking for something neutral with a bit of a grey undertone.
+Cashmere (SR-13) seemed to be the colour that read a bit grey but still maintained a bit of warmth.

 For the trim and ceiling, I chose Snowfall (SR-29).
 I like the warmth it has without being too yellow.

-Finally, the snack bar cabinets are going to be sprayed in Shoreline (SR-43), a soft grey derived from the color of stone.
-I went back and forth on this decision between grey and white, but after seeing grey cabinets on Pinterest, I was able to make my decision.
+Finally, the snack bar cabinets are going to be sprayed in Shoreline (SR-43), a soft grey derived from the colour of stone.
+I went back and forth on this decision between grey and white, but after seeing these light grey cabinets on Pinterest, I was able to make my decision.

-I’m crossing my fingers that all of the colors will work well together.
+I’m crossing my fingers all of the paint colours work well together.
 There’s really only one way to find out, so I’m taking the leap of faith.
 I’ll let you know how it goes in a follow up post!

 Have you tried the Sarah Richardson Paint Collection?
-I’d love to know what colors you adore.
+I’d love to know which colours you adore.